SHIP Waiver Request

 The SHIP premium is billed to all eligible students' central DU Student Billing account, and then removed/credited if waiver is approved.
 If approved, waivers can take up to 5 business days to apply to your DU Student Billing account.

-***If an eligible student does not submit a waiver request by the deadline each year, the charge for DU SHIP will remain to ensure they do have adequate health coverage.***
+***If an eligible student does not submit a waiver request by the deadline EACH SCHOOL YEAR, the charge for DU SHIP will remain to ensure they do have adequate health coverage.***

-If you waived OR accepted the SHIP or the Health and Counseling Fee (HCF) by mistake, please contact us before the applicable waiver deadline at 303-871-2205 or insurance@hcc.du.edu.
+If you waived OR accepted the SHIP (or an applicable Health and Counseling Fee decision) by mistake, please contact us before the applicable waiver deadline at 303-871-2205 or insurance@du.edu

-After the applicable deadline, students who waived SHIP on an annual basis will not be able to opt back into SHIP during the year unless they experience a qualifying loss of other coverage.
+After the applicable deadline, students who waived SHIP on an annual basis will not be able to opt back into SHIP during the academic year unless they experience a qualifying loss of other coverage.
+(See our "Off-term enrollment" section on SHIP page.)